rachit5t/random-txt-file-generator/README.md

 ## How to run the project?
 - git clone <url>
-- compile the source code with the c++ compiler of your choice
+- compile the source code with the c compiler of your choice